Bios

 President, Downtown Music Publishing

-Nashville-based Stephenson, serves as Downtown Music’s President of Publishing.
-Stephenson oversees all of Downtown’s publishing administration and client acquisition efforts, leading a team of 100+.
-Prior to her current role, Stephenson served as the division’s Vice President of Business Operations and during her 12+ year tenure at the company has been responsible for various aspects of publishing administration and client services.
+Nashville-based Stephenson, serves as Downtown Music’s President of Publishing- including Downtown Music Publishing, Songtrust, and Sheer.
+In her role as President, Stephenson oversees all of publishing administration and client acquisition efforts, leading a team of over 110 including technology, sync, A&R, rights management, and publishing partner relations.
+During her 12+ year tenure at the company has been responsible for various aspects of publishing administration and client services.
+Prior to her current role, Stephenson served as the division’s Vice President of Business Operations.
 Downtown’s roster includes songwriter and publishing clients, including Spirit Music Group, Jason Isbell, Big Yellow Dog, and the John Lennon Estate.

 michael sukin